 The global capital markets have delivered stellar returns over the past 12 months despite the coronavirus pandemic.
-The bull markets have been driven by a low-interest rate environment and generous government stimulus packages that have lined investor pockets.
-A low-interest rate environment is great for the economy and businesses as it reduces the cost of doing business and induces growth and spending.
+The bull markets have been driven by a low-interest-rate environment and generous government stimulus packages that have lined investor pockets.
+A low-interest-rate environment is excellent for the economy and businesses as it reduces the cost of doing business and induces growth and spending.

 The TSX index has performed well so far this year and has gone up 14%.
-However, some stocks and sectors have not been able to rebound from the pandemic as well as others and have ended up in oversold territory.
-These stocks might present opportunities for investors to generate outsized returns when the pandemic is completely behind us.
+However, some stocks and sectors have not rebounded from the pandemic, and others have ended up in the oversold territory.
+Nevertheless, these stocks might present opportunities for investors to generate outsized returns when the pandemic is entirely behind us.

-A common and reliable indicator used by analysts to identify oversold stocks is the Relative Strength Index (RSI).
-The RSI reflects the change in momentum of a security, it is calculated as the ratio of higher closing prices to lower closing prices over a timeframe, typically 14 days.
-The general rule of thumb is that an RSI below 30 reflects that a stock is oversold and should revert by moving upwards over time.
-It is commonly used in conjunction with a moving average, which is a rolling average of a stock’s closing prices over a specified time period and indicates the trend of stock over that time period.
+An analytical standard and reliable indicator to identify oversold stocks is the Relative Strength Index (RSI).
+The RSI reflects the change in security momentum; it is calculated as the ratio of higher closing prices to lower closing prices over a timeframe, typically 14 days.
+The general rule is that an RSI below 30 reflects that a stock is oversold and should revert by moving upwards over time.
+It is commonly used in conjunction with a moving average, a rolling average of a stock’s closing prices over a specified period and indicates the stock trend over that period.

 Oversold / Undervalued Stocks on the TSX